Agenta-AI/agenta/README.md

 <a href="https://cal.com/mahmoud-mabrouk-ogzgey/demo"><img src="https://cal.com/book-with-cal-dark.svg" alt="Book us"></a>

 # Disabling Anonymized Tracking
+By default, Agenta automatically reports anonymized basic usage statistics.
+This helps us understand how Agenta is used and track its overall usage and growth.
+This data does not include any sensitive information.

-To disable anonymized telemetry, set the following environment variable:
+To disable anonymized telemetry, follow these steps:

 - For web: Set `TELEMETRY_TRACKING_ENABLED` to `false` in your `agenta-web/.env` file.
 - For CLI: Set `telemetry_tracking_enabled` to `false` in your `~/.agenta/config.toml` file.

-After making this change, restart agenta compose.
+After making this change, restart Agenta Compose.

 # Contributing